Specialist in Education

 - Minimum of three years of teaching experience

-- identify a self-selected area of professional interest conducive to assuming leadership roles within a school setting (scholarship & professionalism);
+- a self-selected area of professional interest conducive to assuming leadership roles within a school setting (scholarship & professionalism);

 Additional Program Requirements